azee/template-api/README.md

 Rest Layer.
 How user see the service.
 ====================================
 Here we create REST API using Jersey.
-See the example: com.mycompany.template.api.SomeBeanRestService.
+See the example: com.mycompany.template.api.services.SomeBeanRestService.
 We use @Autowire annotations to include business logic beans.
 By annotating methods with GET, POST, PUT, DELETE, Produces, Consumes and parameters with PathParam and QueryParam annotations we define a REST API.
 I tried to use all friquently used combinations in the example class.
 All requests and responds will be automatically marshalled and unmarshalled.
 Magic!